swork/proportional-priority-voting/README.md

 to calling code to manage the addition of items.

-An item can be removed from the scheme, by passing through all voters' packages and eliminating the item everywhere it exists; all vote packages that included that item are re-proportioned.
+An item can be removed from the scheme, by passing through all voters' packages and eliminating the item everywhere it exists; all vote packages that included that item get re-proportioned as described above.

-An item can be renamed.
-If both the old and new items exist in any vote package, the old item is removed and its ranking added to the other's.
-Otherwise the old item is simply removed from the vote package.
+An item can be renamed, again by passing through all voters' vote packages.
+If both the old and new items exist the old item is removed and its ranking added to the other's.
+Otherwise the old item is simply renamed in the vote package.

 ## Backends